Donders-Institute/bidscoin/README.rst

 interface, BIDScoin requires no programming knowledge in order to use it.

-..
-Note:: For the the full documentation visit the `BIDScoin readthedocs page <https://bidscoin.readthedocs.io>`__.
+.. note:: For the the full documentation visit the `BIDScoin readthedocs page <https://bidscoin.readthedocs.io>`__.

 .. |PyPI version| image:: https://badge.fury.io/py/bidscoin.svg
    :target: https://badge.fury.io/py/bidscoin